gokyle/webshell_tutorial/pages/index.md

 made it a priority to make sure the framework is well-documented.

-The linked examples can be downloaded and run; to keep them from being compiled into this app, I've put a blank line at the beginning of the file.
-You should remove that to run them.
+The linked examples can be downloaded and run; to keep them from being compiled into this app, I've named them as text files.

 Let's get started!